timothydmorton/keputils/README.rst

 keputils
 =====

-Basic module for interaction with KOI and Kepler-stellar tables.
+Basic module for interaction with KOI and *Kepler*-stellar tables.

 **Installation**